Horses racing at Keeneland for the Breeders' Cup

 Parking

-On-site parking is extremely limited and must also be purchased in advance.
-If you can't get a parking pass, don't stress.
-Complimentary shuttle service will run from downtown Lexington and designated Park and Ride locations.
+On-site parking is extremely limited and must be purchased in advance through the Breeders' Cup.
+If you can't get a parking pass, complimentary shuttle service will run from downtown Lexington and designated Park and Ride locations.
 Honestly, taking the shuttle and skipping the parking headache is probably the smarter move anyway.
+For more on Keeneland parking, including the strategies I actually use during regular meets since I have done this many times, see my Keeneland parking guide.

 What to Wear